Jacobs Well

 The level of general health in Jacobs Well is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Jacobs Well shows superior health outcomes, as evaluated by AreaSearch through mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low among the general population but higher than the national average for older, at-risk cohorts.
+Jacobs Well shows superior health outcomes, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+The prevalence of common health conditions among its general population is low but exceeds the national average for older, high-risk cohorts.

 Frequently Asked Questions - Health